 The name of any other registered products referred to within the instructions for use on the label

 The instructions for storage and disposal of containers of products

-Note: This is to facilitate updating labels which may not have been seen by the APVMA for many years.
+Note: This is to facilitate updating labels that may not have been seen by the APVMA for many years.
 Wording of instructions are either mandated by legislation or acceptable wording should be in line with the relevant Labelling Codes.

-This does not cover changes to storage condition statements for products that have been assessed by the APVMA and impact on the stability of the product and therefore efficacy and safety. eg. changes to storage temperature, protect from light, do not freeze, avoid storing for prolonged periods in direct sunlight.
+This does not cover changes to storage condition statements for products that have been assessed by the APVMA and impact on the stability of the product and therefore efficacy and safety eg. changes to storage temperature, protect from light, do not freeze, avoid storing for prolonged periods in direct sunlight.
 Changes to these statements require assessment.